xavidop/alexa-nodejs-dynamo-local/README.md

           return userId.substr(userId.lastIndexOf(".") + 1);
         }
     }
-    //if a DynamoDB client is specified, this adapter will use it. e.g. the one that will connect to our locad instance if(dynamoDBClient){
+    //if a DynamoDB client is specified, this adapter will use it. e.g. the one that will connect to our local instance if(dynamoDBClient){
         options.dynamoDBClient = dynamoDBClient
     }